tcoates3/dqm4hep-doc/docs/user-manual/networking.md

 The DIM library uses a single separate thread to handle communications.
 Within a process:

 - only one additional thread is running to communicate,
-- only one port is opened to receive data from either the server/client data or for the name server management.
+- only one port is opened to receive data from either the server/client data or for the *dns* management.

 ## DQMNet as a top-level layer